Length: 10,3 km/up: 200 m/down: 160 m

 From the church in Mæl you go up to the road and turn left.
 You follow this little busy road, past some farms and a golf course, towards Miland.
 After 2.5 km you will see the school of Miland on the left side of the road, a large yellow, older building complex.
 In front of the school, turn into a footpath that leads you down to the main road from Mæl to Rjukan and a bus stop.

-There you cross the busy road, then the river Måna and then the railway tracks.
+There you cross the busy road, then the river Måna.
+Turn to your right and follow the new "monasti" towards Dal and further to Rjukan.

 Here you will meet the "Månasti".
 It is a new gravel road that leads almost all the time to the course of the river Måna in the middle of the valley through open and sunny terrain and offers a magnificent view over long distances beyond the 1883m high Gaustatoppen.
 It is Telemark’s highest mountain and also the mountain in Norway from which you can enjoy the largest view in terms of area.
 Under the best conditions you can see from above 60,000 sq km (which corresponds to a 7th part of Norway’s area).
 A little tip: You can go up with the “Gaustabanen” in the mountain in two stages.